 Cornell's unique structure, which joins the private university to the land grant university, provides students with the opportunity to gain substantial training in a broad range of theoretical and practical applications of the discipline.
 Cornell's Libraries offer extensive holdings of special interest to anthropologists, including the world-renowned Wason-Echols Collections on South, Southeast, and East Asian history, cultures and languages in the Kroch Library.

 You may reach out directly at any time to faculty whose research and mentoring might be of interest to you, but please understand that faculty receive a high volume of email and may not be in the position to respond to all inquiries.
-We will host a “Tips for Applying” Zoom information session for all potential applicants on November 9th .
+We will host a “Tips for Applying” Zoom information session for all potential applicants Monday, November 4th through Friday, November 8th 2024, 9 am-5 pm Eastern Standard Time.
 This is an opportunity to have a 20 minute one on one conversation with a member of the faculty.
 Click here to register.
 This event is open to scholars from all backgrounds, and has a particular focus on increasing access to graduate education in Anthropology, especially by those from backgrounds historically underrepresented in academia.
+While we hope to schedule everyone for a time slot, please be aware that space is limited.

 Admissions Procedures